top of page

 Storing fat is all about what you eat.
 Let's be clear though, I'm not going to tell you starve yourself in order to lose belly fat.

-Let me take this time to, again, remind you of the caloric balance.
 If you are in a caloric surplus, it is not possible to lose any type of fat, let alone belly fat.

 However, being in a caloric deficit is not as hard as it is made out to be.